ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway/guide.en-gb.md

 - [Preparing an environment to use the OpenStack API](/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api)
 - [Setting OpenStack environment variables](/pages/public_cloud/compute/loading_openstack_environment_variables)

 > [!tabs]
 > **Step 1**
->> Once your environment is ready, type the following at the command line to create a network & subnet:
+>> Once your environment is ready, type the following at the command line to create a network and subnet:
 >>
 >> ```console
 >> openstack network create my_network